суббота, 13 мая 2017 г.

 Anastasia and Fyodor are very similar to each other.
 Both are so very much in love with Ivan.
 Both are utterly, fanatically devoted, both self-identify as the tsar’s loyal slaves, both encourage Ivan to follow through with his plans till the end.

-For Anastasia her love for Ivan is an uplifting force: compare her dull, unemotional face, her heavy, restrictive garments when we see her as maiden during the coronation - and then her expressive face, comfortable and more simple clothes which don't restrict her movements, after she becomes Ivan's wife:
+For Anastasia her love for Ivan is an uplifting force: compare her dull, unemotional face, her heavy, restrictive garments when we see her as a maiden during the coronation - and then her expressive face, comfortable and more simple clothes which don't restrict her movements, after she becomes Ivan's wife:

 For Fyodor, after his father shows him the tsar on the battlefied, it is clearly the love at first sight: